Why-does-this-happen-to-me/Rotomblr/rotomblr/characters/Nicki.md

 He/they.
 Paldea champion rank trainer.
-Has seen someone that can hop universes on command??
-Can use pokemon moves.
+Can jump between two timelines, apparently out of spite Can use pokemon moves.
 Lives in [[Nicki's universe]]. [[@paldea-champ-n1cki]]

 #characters #super_powers